 Cyber-crime is a growing risk to law firms of all sizes as lawyers and the legal profession increasingly become targets of cyber-criminals.

-While many law firms may not appreciate it, they hold information about clients that may be valuable to cyber-criminals who can on-sell client personal or transactional information.
-The cyber-criminals can also lock down a firm’s information and ransom firms to have it released or manipulate the flow of information to have money paid to them.
+While many law firms may not appreciate it, they hold information about clients that may be valuable to cyber-criminals who can on-sell client personal or transactional information once they have access to the firm’s computer system.

 Law Council of Australia – Cyber Precedent – strengthening the legal profession’s defence against online threats